tfr42/spring-course-examples/demo/helloWorldSpringBoot/README.md

 ## Spring Boot application inside Docker container

+### Use Docker
-To build the Docker image run:
+To build the Docker image with docker itself run:

     % cd src/main/config/docker
     % docker build -t tfr42/hello-world-springboot .

 Don't forget to copy the JAR file to the Docker source directory so that it can be added to the Docker image.
+Or you can use Maven with the Maven plugin for Docker (see below).

 ### Use the Maven plugin for Docker